hanxiaomax/Learncpp_CN/docs/12-1-function-pointers.md

 COPY

-**Using std::function**
+## 使用 `std::function`

-An alternate method of defining and storing function pointers is to use std::function, which is part of the standard library <functional> header.
+An alternate method of defining and storing function pointers is to use std::function, which is part of the standard library `<functional>` header.
 To define a function pointer using this method, declare a std::function object like so:

 ```cpp
 #include <functional>